)}

 What is the difference between BOLA and IDOR in API pentesting?

 BOLA (Broken Object Level Authorization) and IDOR (Insecure Direct Object Reference) describe the same root cause from different angles.
 IDOR is the older OWASP term for any reference (URL parameter, form field, hidden input) that points directly to an internal object without an authorization check.
 BOLA is the OWASP API Top 10 (2023) term and is API-specific.
 In modern API pentests we use BOLA because almost every BOLA finding is on a JSON endpoint with an object ID in the path or body.
 Testing is identical: enumerate every endpoint that takes an ID, log in as user A, swap to user B IDs, verify the API rejects.
 The fix is identical: server-side authorization check on every object lookup, never trust the ID from the client.
-We surface BOLA on roughly 60% of SaaS API engagements.
+BOLA is the highest-frequency critical finding category we see on SaaS APIs, and Cloudflare describes it as the most pervasive and difficult-to-catch threat on the OWASP API Top 10 (Cloudflare, March 2026).

 Do you test the JWT alg=none and algorithm confusion attacks?